 Budapest, Hungary – If you’ve just finished eating or feel somewhat bloated and full from your previous meal, it’s probably best not to keep on reading.
-But if you’re feeling peckish, all the better!
+But if you’re feeling peckish, all the better to discover the new world record of the longest sausage ever produced.

 The Hungarian village of Sajóvámos, located in the north-eastern part of the country, broke the noteworthy and mouth-watering record of the world’s longest sausage in history.
 The incredible sausage measures no less than 2.431 metres long, or more than 2.600 yards.